jvgomg/public/book-of-beliefs.md

 - The ability to surrender negative emotions and thoughts is a valuable approach to building emotional resilience.
 - The _Shadow Self_ is a useful construct to conceptualise fears and repressed passions.
 It is easier to label situations where other people have been involved in you putting parts of yourself into your _shadow bag_ than it is to label instances you do so on your own volition.
 - Fear is the mind killer.
 Fear is the enemy of self-realisation through trial and error.
+- The hours after waking is when the mind is in its most embryonic state.
+This time can set your mood and trajectory for the rest of the day.
+Using your mornings for solitary, creative work helps you find more fulfilment in life.

 ### Love